-- (a) Any person [who violates] violating this chapter, any rule adopted pursuant thereto, any permit issued pursuant thereto, or any condition of a shoreline setback variance [shall,] will, upon notice issued pursuant to § 26-1.14, be deemed to have committed a civil violation and [shall] will be subject to an initial civil fine not to exceed [\$10,000] \$100,000 per violation and a maximum daily fine of [\$1,000] \$10,000 until the violation is corrected or a shoreline setback variance is granted. - (b) [A] Any order to pay civil fines will not be stayed by the submittal of a shoreline setback variance application [submitted after an applicant's having completed the activity or structure, or having been cited for the activity or the construction without having obtained a variance, shall not stay any order to pay civil fines.] after the applicant has initiated, completed, or been cited for the activity.
+(a) Any person [who violates] violating this chapter, any rule adopted pursuant thereto, any permit issued pursuant thereto, or any condition of a shoreline setback variance shall, upon notice issued pursuant to § 26-1.14, be deemed to have committed a civil violation and shall be subject to an initial civil fine not to exceed [\$10,000] \$100,000 per violation and a maximum daily fine of [\$1,000] \$10,000 until the violation is corrected or a variance is granted.

+(b) [A] Any order to pay civil fines will not be stayed by the submittal of a shoreline setback variance application [submitted subsequent to an applicant's having completed the activity or structure, or having been cited for the activity or the construction without having obtained a variance, shall not stay any order to paycivil fines.] after the applicant has initiated, completed, or been cited for the activity.